Zhangjt9317/Biofuel-Group-Project/README.md

 ## Introduction

 This Biofuel Software will predict the family of the input chemicals and predict thermo-physical properties (flashing point and cetane number) according to the family.
+The GUI interface is designed using tkinter.

 ## Usage